ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ```

 !!! warning
     The API of `ScAction` provides other methods.
-Not use `GetAnswer` for initiated but not finished action and `Initiate` for initiated or finished action.
+Not use `GetResult` for initiated but not finished action and `Initiate` for initiated or finished action.

 ### **Not reguired methods**